Pilatus Co-ops With Lockheed Martin on 5th-Gen Fighter Training

 Key Takeaways:

-• Pilatus and Lockheed Martin are collaborating on an "offset project" to develop a next-generation military pilot training system based on the Pilatus PC-21.
+• Pilatus and Lockheed Martin announced an "offset project" to develop a next-generation military pilot training system based on the Pilatus PC-21 platform.

-• The training system will focus on advanced avionics and functionality tailored for pilots operating the F-35 and other fifth-generation frontline aircraft.
+• This new system will provide bespoke pilot training solutions, enhancing avionics and training functionality for operators of F-35 and other fifth-generation frontline aircraft.

 See a mistake?
 Contact us.